New Guinea campaign: 1943

-Holding Wau
+Battle of Wau

-Wau is a village in the interior of the Papuan peninsula, approximately 50 km southwest of Salamaua.
+Wau is a village in the interior of the Papuan Peninsula, approximately 50 km southwest of Salamaua.
 An airfield had been built there during an area gold rush in the 1920s and 1930s.
 This airfield was of great value to the Australians during the fighting for northeast Papua.

 Once the Japanese had decided to give up on Guadalcanal, the capture of Port Moresby loomed even larger in their strategic thinking.
-Taking the airfield at Wau was a crucial step in this process, and to this end, the 51st Division was transferred from Indochina and placed under General Hitoshi Imamura's Eighth Area Army at Rabaul; one regiment arrived at Lae in early January 1943.
+Taking the airfield at Wau was a crucial step in this process, and to this end, the 51st Division was transferred from Indochina and placed under Imamura's Eighth Area Army at Rabaul; one regiment arrived at Lae in early January 1943.
 In addition, about 5,400 survivors of the Japanese defeat at Buna-Gona were moved into the Lae-Salamaua area.
 Opposing these forces were the Australian 2/5th, 2/6th and 2/7th Battalions along with Lieutenant Colonel Norman Fleay's Kanga Force.

 The Australians decisively turned back the Japanese assault in the ensuing 29–31 January 1943 Battle of Wau.
 "Within a few days, the enemy was retreating from the Wau Valley, where he had suffered a serious defeat, harassed all the way back to Mubo..."
 About one week later, the Japanese completed their evacuation of Guadalcanal.